AnnaElo/IoT-Course/README.md

 - Anna (2.3.3.1 & 2.3.3.2) / Color- Light Sensor tasks

 Additional information:
-- Added rule, so nobody put Anna can push to main without permission.
-When someone else pushes to the main, Anna will need to accept the push-request
+- Added rule, so nobody can push to main without permission of another team member.
+Anna and Jessica can be charge of when accepting the push-requests.